 3 Steps To Become a Pro Blogger and Make Money from Blogging

-Don't waste your time trying to Try To Reinvent The Wheel there are so many Pro Blogger did that already for you like Darren Rowse.
-There is nothing called blogging more that Create your blog, start to grow your blog, and turn your blogging hobby into a professional business make money.
+Save your time trying to Reinvent The Wheel.
+So many Pro Bloggers have already done that for you, like Darren Rowse.
+There is nothing called blogging more than Creating your blog, starting to grow your blog, and turning your blogging hobby into a professional business to make money.
 But, it is essential to know the origin of the industry you are putting yourself in.

 Blogging Origin

 The weblog was the first term coined by Jorn Barger on 17 December 1997.
-In 1999 shortcut term Blog coined by Peter Merholz from a joke phrase, "weblog in the sidebar of his blog Peterme.com."
-It didn't end there, Evan Williams used "blog" as both a noun and verb ("to blog," suggesting "to edit someone's weblog or to post to someone's weblog") and that was birth of the term "blogger" never stop gaining popularity.
-Evan Williams and Meg Hourihan from Pyra Labs launched Blogger.com in August 1999 later was purchased by Google in February 2003.
+In 1999, the shortcut term Blog was coined by Peter Merholz from a joke phrase, "weblog in the sidebar of his blog Peterme.com."
+It didn't end there; Evan Williams used "blog" as both a noun and verb ("to blog," suggesting "to edit someone's weblog or to post to someone's weblog"), and that was the birth of the term "blogger" never stop gaining popularity.
+Evan Williams and Meg Hourihan from Pyra Labs launched Blogger.com in August 1999, which was later purchased by Google in February 2003.
 But the modern world now has so many types of blogging.

 Type of blogs you can do